-Note: These collectives are optimized across partitions by using the XPMEM driver which is explained in Chapter 7, "Run-time Tuning".
-These collectives (except MPI\Barrier) will try to use single-copy by default for large transfers unless MPI\DEFAULT\SINGLE\COPY\OFF is specified.
+Note: Collectives are optimized across partitions by using the XPMEM driver which is explained in Chapter 7, "Run-time Tuning".
+The collectives (except MPI\Barrier) will try to use single-copy by default for large transfers unless MPI\DEFAULT\SINGLE\COPY\OFF is specified.